-Mix all the Build 1 levain ingredients together for about 1 minute and cover with plastic wrap.
+Mix all the levain ingredients together for about 1 minute and cover with plastic wrap.
 Let it sit at room temperature for around 7-8 hours or until the starter has doubled.
 I used my proofer set at 83 degrees and it took about 4 hours.
-Next add the flour and water for Build 2 and mix thoroughly.
-Cover with plastic wrap and let it set again until it is bubbly and just about doubled in size.
 You can use it immediately in the final dough or let it sit in your refrigerator overnight.

 Main Dough Procedure

-Mix the flours and the water for about 1 minute.
-Let the rough dough sit for about 20 minutes to an hour.
-Next add the levain, cooled porridge, and olive oil and salt and mix on low for 5 minutes.
-Add the cheese and mix on low for 1 additional minute until it is incorporated thoroughly.
-You should end up with a cohesive dough that is slightly tacky but manageable.
+Mix the flours and the milk for about 1 minute.
+Let the rough dough sit for about 20 minutes.
+Next add the levain, baking powder, sugar and salt and mix on low for 5 minutes.
 Remove the dough from your bowl and place it in a lightly oiled bowl or work surface and do several stretch and folds.
 Let it rest covered for 10-15 minutes and then do another stretch and fold.
 Let it rest another 10-15 minutes and do one additional stretch and fold.
 After a total of 2 hours place your covered bowl in the refrigerator and let it rest for 12 to 24 hours.
 (Since I used my proofer I only let the dough sit out for 1.5 hours before refrigerating).

 When you are ready to bake remove the bowl from the refrigerator and let it set out at room temperature still covered for 1.5 to 2 hours (or 1 hour if using a proofer set at 78 degrees).
 Prepare the topping while you are waiting for the dough to come to room temperature.